agmcfarland/GeneGrouper/README.md

 #### Conclusions

-The group 0 boxplot of region dissimilarities **(Fig. 1 D right)** indicate 99% of genomes had a region that almost exactly matched the Pdu gene cluster, with gene content differences ranging between 0-0.25, with a median of 0.
+The group 0 box plot of region dissimilarities **(Fig. 1 D right)** indicates 99% of genomes had a region that almost exactly matched the Pdu gene cluster, with gene content differences ranging between 0-0.25, with a median of 0.
 We can conclude that the Pdu gene cluster is a core component of most *S. enterica* genomes, and that some of these Pdu gene clusters are undergoing gene/gain loss.
 [We explore the implications of these results in our publication pre-print](https://doi.org/10.1101/2021.05.27.446007).

 # 3. Installation